 The main topics include but are not limited to:

-• Boolean functions, sequences and related combinatorial structures.
+Cryptography and related combinatorial structures.

-The scientific programme is created by 40 minute lectures of invited speakers and of 20 minute contributed talks.
+The scientific programme is created by 40 minutes lectures of invited speakers and of 20 minutes contributed talks.
 So, the talks presented at the conference will also cover other related topics suggested by the participants.
 The conference will give the opportunity to research faculty and young researchers in discrete mathematics to learn about the latest developments and explore different visions for their future work.
 The talks will cover both the theoretical and applied aspects of design theory and quanta, and the latter will be particularly beneficial for faculty and young researchers, by giving them the opportunity to learn more about contemporary applications of combinatorics to communications and information security.

 Scientific Committee: